Motorcycling nirvana is closer than you think!

 The train system is very good and is the preferred way to travel.
 High speed trains are common, are quite fast (literally) , clean and relatively inexpensive.
 Subways (U-bahn or ‘underground’) and suburban train (S-bahn) are cheap, clean and easy to navigate.
 We took trains in Berlin, Munich, Wittenberg and Leipzig.
 Airport to city center connections are pretty good in Germany, however, make sure you check if airport access is provided.
 In Berlin, there is no train connection to the main (Tegel TXL) airport but there is good public bus service.
 In Munich, suburban train goes right to the airport.

 We experienced a range of things while in Europe.
 Riding the Alps has always been a dream of mine and one that I’ve now experienced twice.
 Of course, it is always great to come home especially after traveling for a while.
 We hope to go back again to experience the other parts of the Alps that we haven’t explored yet.
 We can certainly highly recommend a summer trip to Germany and Austria.
 June or early July are probably best as is September.
 August is holiday time for Europeans and is not recommended.
 Munich is a great starting point as well.
 There are rental bikes available there and it is not too far before you will be in the mountains.
 Munich is also home to the BMW Welt and Museum.
 A trip there is also rewarding.
 Try the “premium tour” in English.
-It is 2 ½ hours long and will take through the museum as well as the manufacturing plant.
+It is 2 ½ hours long and will take you through the museum as well as the manufacturing plant.
 While only automobiles are manufactured and assembled there, you will learn about the highly automated methods that are used to produce a large number of vehicles with extremely tight quality control.
 There is a BMW motorcycle manufacturing plant in Berlin that also has tours if you want to see the motorcycle production process.

-With some much to see and do, you have many options to make your trip fun and memorable.
+With so much to see and do, you have many options to make your trip fun and memorable.
 The Alps are the pinnacle of riding for many riders and a trip to Germany and Austria will provide you with the very best that the Alps have to offer.